aoggz/terraform-aws-fargate-service/README.md

 Terraform module for a load balanced ECS Service using the Fargate launch type.

-## TODO

-- Create a simple pipeline to deploy to S3
-- Open source?
-  - Move repo to GitHub
-  - Publish to Terraform registry

-This module will create the following:
+It will create the following:

 - Application Load Balancer in the subnets you specify:
   - `alb_subnets_private` if `alb_internal = true`